Silvan S. Tomkins (1911-1991)

-Tomkins was mentor to and colleague with Virginia Demos, Paul Ekman, Carroll Izard, and Donald Nathanson, among many others.
-In the latter half of the 20th century this group was instrumental in advancing the understanding of affect by more specifically describing these universal inherited emotional processes and how they develop and function.
+Tomkins was a mentor to and colleague with Virginia Demos, Paul Ekman, Carroll Izard, and Donald Nathanson, among many others.
+In the latter half of the 20th century, this group was instrumental in advancing the understanding of affect by more specifically describing these universal, inherited emotional processes, and how they develop and function.
 As nicely described by Ekman (1998), this work provided compelling evidence to help reject the cultural relativism of Margaret Mead and Gregory Bateson; current scientific data overwhelmingly support the evolutionary and inherited roles of expressions of emotion (Ekman, 1998; Mayr, 2001; Panksepp, 1998).

 Tomkins's theoretical, experimental, and clinical work has been extended by a number of former students, many now working under the banner of The Silvan Tomkins Institute.
 His ideas have taken root in several fields, and the subject of innate affect now intrigues a new generation of scholars and clinicians.
 Undoubtedly, time will increasingly enhance our understanding of human feelings and motivation, but perhaps Demos says it best: "Tomkins' theory represents the state of the art at this time" (1998, p.
 102).